Shangri-La (musical): Original production

 After a try-out in Boston, the show opened in Philadelphia for a try-out at the Forrest Theatre starting Wednesday, May 23, 1956, for two and a half weeks.
 The Broadway production, directed by Albert Marre and choreographed by Donald Saddler, opened on June 13, 1956 at the Winter Garden Theatre, where it ran for only twenty-one performances.
 The cast included Dennis King, Shirley Yamaguchi, Martyn Green, Jack Cassidy, Alice Ghostley, Carol Lawrence, Berry Kroeger, Harold Lang, and Robert Cohan.

 Irene Sharaff was nominated for the Tony Award for Best Costume Design.

 An audiotape of the show was recorded live during a performance, but an original cast album never was released.
-The show was mounted for a 1960 television production as part of the Hallmark Hall of Fame, with several new songs, starring Richard Basehart, Claude Rains, Gene Nelson, Helen Gallagher, and Ghostley reprising her Broadway role.
+The show was mounted for a 1960 television production as part of the Hallmark Hall of Fame, with several new songs, starring Richard Basehart, Marisa Pavan, Claude Rains, Gene Nelson, Helen Gallagher, and Ghostley reprising her Broadway role.